International Transient Students

 - International students who hold an undergraduate degree and wish to enroll in undergraduate or graduate courses must apply for Admission in Special Standing in the James T. Laney Graduate School.

-Please note, if you are an international student already enrolled at an accredited US college or university for the fall semester, please refer to the information for visiting undergraduates (link here).
+Please note, if you are an international student already enrolled at an accredited US college or university for the fall semester, please refer to the information for transient undergraduates.

 Emory Summer School welcomes applications from undergraduate students from around the world.
 All non-degree seeking applicants are required to submit the following material: